 IIDE provides short-term certification that can get you up to speed in as little as five days in a range of digital skills and expertise in areas such as social media marketing, media strategy, and SEO.

-If you enjoyed this detailed company research, check out our section IIDE Knowledge for more such case studies.
+If you enjoyed this detailed company research, check out our case studies section for more content.
 Thank you for taking the time to read this SWOT Analysis on Tata Motors.
 Do comment below with your opinions on the case study.